Filtered By: Showbiz

 She continued, "No, imagine…I'll keep it simple and just say thank you for trusting me to be your Martha.
 I will never, ever forget her, or you, or this.
 It really means a lot, so thank you, Reindeer, and thank you for this award."

-We were able to interview Gadd and Gunning a day before the Emmy Awards at the Golden Globe Foundation press conference on behalf of their We Are Survivors Foundation.
+We were able to interview Gadd and Gunning a day before the Emmy Awards at the Golden Globe Foundation discussion on behalf of their We Are Survivors Foundation.
 Below are some of their thoughts on why they are supporting We Are Survivors, and their thoughts on mental health among others.

 How did you get involved in We Are Survivors?